ic-pcg/waveFunctionCollapse/README.md

 2. Initialise a 2D array of 64 bitstrings (each bit corresponding to a tile type).
 True represents that a tile can occupy given space, false - the opposite.
 We will want all of those to have exactly one-bit set.
 Without specified constraints, all bitstrings will be set to 11111...
 3. Loop:

-  i.
+  3a.
 Observation: Find elements of minimum entropy greater not equal to 1 (these spaces are already collapsed).
 If this is positive, go to the next step, otherwise, abort (a valid solution was not found).

-  ii.
+  3b.
 Choose the element at random and collapse it (make its entropy 1).

 4. If successfully terminated, we have a valid image generated.